aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 #### JSON Annotation

 Throughout the document, JSON snippets may be annotated with comments (starting with `# `).
-The JSON language itself does not include comments as part of the specification; these must be removed prior to use in most situations, including the AWS Console and APIs.
+The JSON language itself does not define comments as part of the specification; these must be removed prior to use in most situations, including the AWS Console and APIs.

 For example: